one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab10-FSLogix-Installation-and-Configuration.md

     ![WVDGlobalGroup](../attachments/WVDGlobalGroup.PNG)

-3. Add the users from the Users OU into the new group called **WVDUsers**.
+3. Add the the following users from the Users OU into the WVDUsers group:
+    * Bob Jones
+    * Julia Williams  called **WVDUsers**.

     ![WVDGroupMembers](../attachments/WVDGroupMembers.PNG)